cmaureir/progra-alma/lectures/week6/lecture21.rst

 Exercises
 ~~~~~~~~~

-* Lets consider a class called `Bag`, which will provide a lot of functionallities.
+* Lets consider a class called `Bag`, which will provide a lot of functionalities.
   To personalize my own bag (instance) with a certain total volume, each element has a name and dimensions
   (width, height, profundity (z))